 In October 2018, the National Museum in Stockholm was finally reopened after years of renovation (5.5 years to be exact).
-A few days after the big opening event during which the Swedish king and queen had the honour to cut the ribbon, I paid a visit to the museum and it certainly won’t be the last time.
+A few days after the big opening event during which the Swedish king and queen had the honor to cut the ribbon, I paid a visit to the museum and it certainly won’t be the last time.
 Surprisingly, I spotted a lot of Flemish masters.

 The National Museum is the largest art museum in Sweden.
 You can literally walk around for hours.
 It is also one of the oldest museums in Europe.
 It opened as early as 1866.
 In recent years, the building has been renovated both inside and out.
 The imposing building, designed by the Prussian architect Friedrich August Stüler, has been beautifully renovated.
 Inside, the stately staircase immediately stands out.
 The restaurant is also worth a visit.